ahmedkhitaby/Casting-Agency-API/README.md

 ## Online Testing
 You can test The API using Postman or curl all what you need is:
-- get the access_token you need you can login by this [link](https://ahmedkhitaby.auth0.com/authorize?audience=FSNDCastingAgency&response_type=token&client_id=2jO6Y46GpIizYCLjqWcjZsYB0dMRm035&redirect_uri=https://castingagencyapi.herokuapp.com/)
+- get the access_token you need you can login by this [link](https://ahmedkhitaby.auth0.com/authorize?audience=FSNDCastingAgency&response_type=token&client_id=2jO6Y46GpIizYCLjqWcjZsYB0dMRm035&redirect_uri=https://castingagencyapi.herokuapp.com/) or you can find fresh tokens at setup file

 - use our API URL https://castingagencyapi.herokuapp.com/ and the access_tokrn by either postman or curl to test the endpoints